project-hatohol/hatohol/server/README.md

 Tips:
 - If root password of the MySQL server is not set, -p option is not needed.
-- The default create-db.sql sets 'hatohol'/'hatohol' as the user/password of
+- The default create-db.sql sets 'hatohol'/'hatohol' as user/password of
 the DB.
-If you change them, copy create-db.sql to the any directory, replace them in GRANT line, and use it as an input of the mysql command.
+If you change them, copy create-db.sql, replace them in GRANT line, and use it as an input of the mysql command.

-For example, user/password are 'myuser'/'mypasswd',
+- If Hatohol server and MySQL server are executed on different machines.

-    GRANT ALL PRIVILEGES ON hatohol.* TO myuser@localhost IDENTIFIED BY 'mypasswd';
+You have to replace 'localhost' in the GRANT line with the machine name or the IP address that runs Hatohol server.

-- If Hatohol server and MySQL server are running on different machines.
+For example, user/password are 'myuser'/'mypasswd' and the IP address of Hatohol server is 192.168.10.50.

-You have to replace 'localhost' in the GRANT line with machine name that runs Hatohol server.
+    GRANT ALL PRIVILEGES ON hatohol.* TO myuser@"192.168.10.50" IDENTIFIED BY 'mypasswd';

 (2) Prepare the data base directory